WP Simple Pay Blog

 For more details, check out 3 different types of payment forms.

-By default, you can see that a few different payment amounts are being added.
-Feel free to change the currency, and amount and even choose between one time and subscription payment.
+By default, you can see that a few different payment amounts have been added.
+Feel free to change the currency and the amount.
+In addition, you can even choose between a one-time and subscription payment.

 custom amount